-Front features and integrations save 3,500 hours a month
+Integrations save 3,500 hours a month

-Additionally, the team has created an integration with their internal operations system, called Octopus, using Front’s API.
+The team also created an integration with their internal operations system using Fronts API.
 With this integration, an agent can immediately see load times, who’s responsible for each load, and search for loads, all through Front.

 Tags automate communication to ensure loads stay on track